Living with Machines

 Collage screenshots of jupyter notebook graphs

 Using a Miro board, the team mapped out iterative design solutions, ensuring alignment with project goals and audience needs.
-Various technical solutions were explored, with constraints like time and budget guided the decision to adopt existing notebook platforms, such as Observable and Jupyter.
-While Observable’s default design system introduced limitations, the team focused on enhancing user experience by refining the narrative structure, simplifying terminology, and testing chart types and interactions, designed to engage a broad audience.
-Accessibility considerations were prioritised, although some challenges, such as colour-based visual distinctions and browser-specific issues, were noted.
+Time and budget constraints guided the decision to adopt an existing notebook platform instead of more a customised technical solution.
+Observable was chosen for it’s ability to process and quickly render multiple complex data visualisations, allow for exploratory explanation content, and collaborative process.
+With the design limitations of the platform, the team focused on enhancing user experience by simplifying terminology, refining the narrative structure, chart types and interactions, to engage a broad audience.
+Accessibility considerations were prioritised, although some challenges, such as colour-based visual distinctions and browser-specific issues, were unable to be rectified.

 Screenshot of an application featuring frames of various types of data visualizations and analytics.